SpecifiesDev/CWS/README.md

 ## Plans?

 I don't like setting a set "plan" for a program, because many things change between the start of development to the end of it.
-With that being said, I will provide a lose description of where I want to go with this program:
+With that being said, I will provide a loose description of where I want to go with this program:

 * Fully functional file system.
 I designed my original application to access static youtube videos, json files, and txt files.
 What I hope to do is to implement some system of viewing certain files (.pdf, etc) and the one's that aren't supported you can just download.